 Lead nurturing is the process of developing relationships with buyers at every stage of the sales funnel, and through every step of the buyer’s journey.
 It focuses marketing and communication efforts on listening to the needs of prospects, and providing the information and answers they need.

-You can drive people towards a common goal by sending each person the perfect series of email, in-app, and push messages based on their unique behaviour.
+You can drive people towards a common goal by sending each person the perfect series of email, in-app, and push messages based on their unique behavior.

-You can improve conversion rate with an automated lead nurturing tools listed below:
+You can improve the conversion rate with an automated lead nurturing tools listed below:

 What is your Goal Bench-marking?